 - Physical activities

-The program runs during term holidays from 8am to 6pm, Monday to Friday (except public holidays, the last week of December and the first week of January).
+The program runs during term holidays from 8am to 6pm each weekday (except public holidays, the last week of December and the first week of January).

 Children can attend the program for full or half days, daily or weekly or on a casual basis.
 Half days are in blocks of five hours.